 • Increase your production by 3%, decrease the hours worked by 3%

 • Increase efficiencies and decrease fixed expenses by 3%

 By increasing the prices by 3% and decreasing the costs of goods by 3%, this client exponentially increased their profitability by 36%.

 Many businesses are hesitant to increase their prices.
 Here is an example that may help quell concern.

 Say you go and buy a bottle of water.
 Instead of buying the water for $1.00, it’s $1.03.
 Your customers will not walk out, and more than likely it’s not even noticeable.

 In the client example above, the sporting goods retailer had an average ticket of $30.
 After the 3% increase, this resulted in an average ticket of $30.90.
 Most customers will not even recognize this price increase.

 In order for this to work exponentially, this should be done in tandem with decreasing costs.

 In our example above, the sporting goods retailer was not tracking inventory.
-They were purchasing last minute and not forecasting sales.
+They were purchased last minute and not forecasting sales.
 After better educating the client on their cash, they were able to take advantage of manufacturer deals.
 Similar to retailers, manufacturers and wholesalers also offer sales and discontinued pricing.
 By understanding their cash flow versus profitability it allowed them to take advantage of new purchasing behavior which led to a decrease in costs of over 3%.

-Shipping alone can bring down cost of goods by 3%.
+Shipping alone can bring down the cost of goods by 3%.
 For example, instead of choosing 2ndday, order it with ground shipping.